Skip to Content

 What is a Sushi Bake?

-Sushi bakes or sushi casseroles contain the same ingredients as a sushi roll in one pan for an easy-to-make meal or dip that’s perfect for parties and entertaining guests.
-The meal was recently brought to light by TikTok creator @lizziemwong, who shared her recipe for sushi bake using imitation crab.
+A sushi bake (also called a sushi casserole) has many of the same ingredients as a sushi roll combined in one pan for an easy dinner or dip.
+A TikTok creator, @lizziemwong, shared her recipe for sushi bake using imitation crab.
 The video has over 2 million views, and I can see why.

 And that’s not the first time a recipe like this has gone viral.
-Many remember when @emilymariko made a salmon rice bowl and sent the internet into a frenzy; this recipe combines the two concepts into one dish with bold flavor.
+Many remember when @emilymariko made a salmon rice bowl in 2020 and sent the internet into a frenzy.
+The easy salmon sushi bake recipe combines the two meals into one delicious dish.

 The full recipe with measurements is in the recipe card below.

-Step 1: Cook the rice with vinegar and salt in a saucepan according to the package, for about 15 minutes.
-Fluff it with a fork and set it aside.
+Step 1: Cook the rice with rice vinegar and kosher salt in a saucepan (according to the package) for 15 minutes.
+Fluff it with a fork, cover with a lid, and set it aside to steam.

-Step 2: Set the oven to a low broil and line a rimmed baking sheet with parchment paper.
-Arrange the salmon fillets onto it and broil them uncovered for 15 minutes until the salmon reaches an internal temperature of 125°F (51°C).
+Step 2: Set the oven to a low broil and prepare a rimmed baking sheet with parchment paper or a silicone mat.
+Arrange the salmon onto it and broil uncovered for 15 minutes until the salmon reaches 145 °F (63°C)

-Step 3: Press the reserved rice into the bottom of a prepared baking dish.
+Step 3: Press the cooked rice into the bottom of a prepared baking dish.

-Step 4: Use a fork to shred the salmon and add it to a mixing bowl.
-Add three tablespoons of mayonnaise and three tablespoons of Sriracha to the bowl, and stir to combine.
+Step 4: Transfer the cooked salmon to a mixing bowl and use a fork to shred it.
+Add three tablespoons of mayonnaise and three tablespoons of Sriracha and combine.

 Serving Suggestions

-• Reheat Warm a single serving of leftovers in the microwave 30 seconds to one minute or in the oven at 350°F (176°C) for 10 minutes.
+• Reheat: Warm single servings in the microwave for 30 seconds to one minute or in the oven at 350°F (176°C) for 10 minutes.

 Frequently Asked Questions